How to Explain Death to a Child with Autism

 Frozen treasure hunt

 This winter activity only requires a little bit of prep!
 If your child loves “heavy work,” or activities that involve applying and/or receiving pressure, be sure to have them try this.
-According to Amanda, “heavy work is organizing for the proprioceptive system, helps your child integrate new information about their body’s position in space to develop body awareness, and incorporates pressure regulation skills.”
+According to our OT Team, “heavy work is organizing for the proprioceptive system, helps your child integrate new information about their body’s position in space to develop body awareness, and incorporates pressure regulation skills.”

-To create, fill a plastic tub with water and place items in it such as toys, plastic snowflakes, pine cones, or other winter-themed objects.
+To create, fill a plastic tub with water and place items in it such as toys, plastic snowflakes, pinecones, or other winter-themed objects.
 Place the bin in the freezer overnight until it’s frozen solid.
 The next day, remove the ice block from the bin by running warm water over the bottom.
 Place the block in a larger container and have kids “dig” around for the items.
 Digging tools can be silverware, toy hammers, or any other child-safe item.
 Picking at ice keeps kids engaged and motivated to find the treasures!
-For safer tool options, Amanda suggests your child use basters or eyedroppers to dispense warm water across the ice to melt it.
-“This provides excellent natural opportunities to develop fine motor skills, pincher grasp and finger strengthening as well as visual motor skills.
-Using motivating characters, figures or toys will be more likely to hold your child’s attention.”
+For safer tool options, we suggest having your child use basters or eyedroppers to dispense warm water across the ice to melt it.

 Materials Required: